7 min read

 It is not just about lost capacity, you can put an LPA in place for your business should you become unable to make decisions due to unavailability i.e. holidaying abroad, illness, accident or simply due to a loss of capacity.
 The power vested in your chosen attorney would allow them to continue running the business, paying salaries to staff, sign cheques, access the business account or even pay bills.
 Suppose you permanently or temporarily lose capacity.
 In that case, the bank will likely freeze the business accounts.
 Someone on your behalf would have to apply to the Court of Protection and apply for a Deputyship Order.
 This can take up to 6 months and is expensive.
 No one can make crucial business decisions during this time.

-1. Sole Trader: As the owner and controller of the business.
+Sole Trader: As the owner and controller of the business.
 If you are unable to make a decision due to illness or injury, no one will be able to continue to make critical business decisions on your behalf unless you have an LPA in place.

-2. Partnership: A partnership agreement may exist, determining what happens if you can no longer make decisions.
+Partnership: A partnership agreement may exist, determining what happens if you can no longer make decisions.
 Check for this before an LPA is drawn up to prevent conflict between the two documents.

-3. Ltd Company: ‘Articles of association’ are written rules about running the company that are agreed upon by the shareholders, directors, and the company secretary.
+Ltd Company: ‘Articles of association’ are written rules about running the company that are agreed upon by the shareholders, directors, and the company secretary.
 Your articles of association could contain provisions regarding what could happen if you or another co-director becomes incapacitated.
-Check this before making an LPA to ensure both
+Check this before making an LPA to ensure both There can be restrictions in articles of association or shareholder's agreements as to who can be an attorney, so this should be checked first before the LPA is drawn up

-3) General Power Of Attorney (GPA)
+General Power Of Attorney (GPA)

 Also known as an ordinary power of Attorney.
 Partnerships often use GPAs to authorise each partner to act and sign on behalf of the others, specifically for business-related matters.
 This is especially helpful when partners are unwilling to communicate or collaborate.
-In such cases a third party can represent them and act on their behalf.
+In such cases, a third party can represent them and act on their behalf.

 Article written with thanks to Manisha Chauhan of the SWW Technical Advice Team